carlosedp/cluster-monitoring/Readme.md

 The additional modules are:

-* arm-exporter to generate temperature metrics (works on some ARM boards like RaspberryPi)
+* ARM-exporter to generate temperature metrics (works on some ARM boards like RaspberryPi)
 * MetalLB metrics
 * Traefik metrics
 * ElasticSearch metrics